GoogleCloudPlatform/kubeflow-gke-docs/content/en/docs/customizing.md

 ### Add Cloud TPUs to your cluster

-Note: The following instruction should be used when creating GKE cluster, because the TPU enablement flag `enableTpu` is immutable once cluster is created.
+Note: The following instruction should be used when creating Google Kubernetes Engine cluster, because the TPU enablement flag `enableTpu` is immutable once cluster is created.
 You need to create new cluster if existing cluster doesn't have TPU enabled.

 Set [`enableTpu:true`](https://cloud.google.com/config-connector/docs/reference/resource-docs/container/containercluster)
 in `${KF_DIR}/common/cluster/upstream/cluster.yaml` and enable alias IP (VPC-native traffic routing):